-In addition, such job interviews make it possible for both recruiters and interviewees to call in wherever they are based, reducing the time and resources required to travel down, and having a global pool of candidates to tap on.
-Plus, with the ability to record the interview (with permission), recruiters can tune back to the clips to aid their decision-making.
+In addition, video interviews make it possible for both recruiters and interviewees to call in wherever they are based.
+This reduces the time and travel cost required to typically attend traditional interviews, and opens up a global pool of candidates to tap on.
+Plus, with the ability to record the interview (with permission), hiring managers can tune back to the clips to aid their decision-making.

-However, the genuine connection recruiters make with interviewees in person cannot be replaced.
-Should the role in question require a strong display of social skills for instance, a face-to-face conversation to ascertain the candidate’s ability is all the more important.
+However, the genuine connection recruiters make with job candidates in person cannot be replaced by video conferencing interviews.
+Should the application requirements for the role in question require a strong display of social skills for instance, a face-to-face conversation to ascertain the candidate’s ability is all the more important.

 When to conduct virtual job interviews